 Sometimes when you hard boil an egg, you’ll see a green ring around the yolk.
 That’s okay to eat, it’s just a little unsightly.
 What this is is the iron from the yolk mixing with the sulfur in the white, creating iron sulfide.
 This is just an indication that the egg was cooked too long!

 What do you guys think?
 Do you eat eggs, and what is your favorite way to prepare them?
 Did you learn anything awesomely new?
 I’d love to hear from you!

-Bonus: Here’s a photo of my cat trying to be sneaky.
+Bonus: Here’s a photo of my cat trying to be sneaky and steal my eggs.
 He swiped a few times but couldn’t reach.
 Bad Momo!